 Two approaches are commonly used to force data that suffers from small sample sizes into existing estimation techniques.
-However, both are unsatisfactory when the goal is to estimate the demand for narrowly defined products across narrowly defined markets.
+However, we show both are unsatisfactory when the goal is to estimate the demand for narrowly defined products across narrowly defined markets.
 The first is to aggregate data over markets or products until observations with zero sales disappear.
 We show that aggregation exactly smooths over the heterogeneity of interest.
 The second approach is to ignore the issue and simply omit observations with zero sales from the analysis (such as, focusing on just popular products).
-Omitting observations without sales treats observed zeros as true zeros and assumes that there is no demand for these products.
-This approach is problematic for two reasons.
+Omitting observations without sales assumes that there is no demand for these products and is problematic for two reasons.
 First, it creates a selection bias in the demand estimates (Berry, Linton, and Pakes 2004, Gandhi, Lu, and Shi 2013, Gandhi, Lu, and Shi 2014), which tends to result in estimating consumers as too price inelastic.
-Second, the zeros are indicative of a small sample problem.
-This is particularly problematic for our setting because if uncorrected, we would overstate the degree of heterogeneity across markets (Ellison and Glaeser 1997), leading us to understate the gains from online variety.
+Second, for our setting this is particularly problematic because if uncorrected, we would overstate the degree of heterogeneity across markets (Ellison and Glaeser 1997), leading us to understate the gains from online variety.
 For example, if we only observe one shoe sale in a particular market, it would suggest there are no gains from additional variety because only one particular product is desired.
-Our approach directly accounts for local sampling, allowing us to estimate the demand for products that are very infrequently purchased in a given market.